alltheplaces/alltheplaces/README.md

       )
    ```

 1. Once you have a spider that logs out useful results, you can create a new branch and push it up to your fork to create a pull request.
-The build system will run your spider and output information about the results.
+The build system will run your spider and output information about the results as a comment on your pull request.

-### Scraper tips
+## Scraper tips

-#### You can spider to other pages
+### You can spider to other pages

-#### Using the scrapy shell
+### Using the scrapy shell